Glossary

 Semantic and vector search in AI have emerged as powerful alternatives to traditional keyword-based and fuzzy searches, significantly enhancing the relevance and accuracy of search results by understanding the context and meaning behind queries.

-FAISS library as Semantic Search engine
+FAISS library as Semantic Search Engine

 When implementing semantic search, textual data is converted into vector embeddings that capture the semantic meaning of the text.
 These embeddings are high-dimensional numerical representations.
 To search through these embeddings efficiently and find the most similar ones to a query embedding, we need a tool optimized for similarity search in high-dimensional spaces.